 Tucked away in the rocky countryside northwest of Cuzco, Peru, Machu Picchu is believed to have been a royal estate or sacred religious site for Inca leaders, whose civilization was virtually wiped out by Spanish invaders in the 16th century.
 For hundreds of years, until the American archaeologist Hiram Bingham stumbled upon it in 1911, the abandoned citadel’s existence was a secret known only to peasants living in the region.
 The site stretches over an impressive 5-mile distance, featuring more than 3,000 stone steps that link its many different levels.
 Today, hundreds of thousands of people tramp through Machu Picchu every year, braving crowds and landslides to see the sun set over its towering stone monuments and marvel at the mysterious splendor of one of the world’s most famous manmade wonders.

-Inca Trail & Rainbow Mountain
+Inca Trail, Machu Picchu & Rainbow Mountain (optional)

 Day 1 of you adventure you will explore the impressive city of Cusco.
 The history of the Inca Empire started here.
 The Imperial city of the Incas was a complex urban centre with different religious and administrative functions.

 In Cusco ́s historic centre you will see Spanish buildings, native ruins, temples and finely finished buildings of the Incas.
 Main attractions are the Temple of the Sun and the main square Plaza de Armas.

 You will continue to the nearby ruins of: Kenko - underground galleries and semicircular amphitheater.
 Tambomachay - a complex of walls connected by stairways.
 Puca Pucara - the red fortress that is located on a hill, possibly to defend Tambomachay Sacsayhuaman Fortress, an imposing example of Inca military architecture.

 Day 2, you will spend a restful day acclimatising in Cusco